mvolkmann/mvolkmann.github.com/programming/sed-article.md

 ### Regular Expression Examples

-This regular expression matches text that contains a U.S. zip code.
+The following regular expression matches text that contains a U.S. zip code.

 ```script
 /[0-9]{5}/
 ```

-This regular expression matches text that contains a phone number in the format `(999)999-9999`.
+The following following regular expression matches text that contains a phone number in the format `(999)999-9999`.
 The parentheses are escaped with a backslash so they are not interpreted as grouping.